Chard and Potato Gratin

 Chard and Potato Gratin:

-1 bunch chard, stalks removed, leaves chopped (save the stalks -see the next post for a recipe for the stalks)
+1 bunch chard, ribs removed, leaves chopped (save the ribs for soup)

-2 medium potatoes, peeled and sliced as thin as possible
+2 medium potatoes, sliced as thin as possible

 1/4 cup half-and-half (cream or milk can be substituted)

 Preheat the oven to 350 degrees.
-Butter a oblong dish and rub the sides with a cut garlic clove.
+Butter a deep 9" x 5" dish and rub the sides with a cut garlic clove.
 Layer 1/2 of the thinly sliced potatoes on the bottom of the dish.
 Dot with butter.
 Season with a grind of salt and pepper.
 Add 1/2 of the chopped chard leaves and top with 1/2 of the grated cheese.
 Add a second layer using the other half of thinly sliced potatoes, dot with butter and season with salt and pepper.
-Add the remaining chopped chard and remaining cheese.
-Pour the half-and-half (cream/milk) over the top.